unit73e/min-triangle-path/README.md

 Some code could be further optimized:

-- The minimum path search could be short circuited in if a path is already over a known minimum
 - The file is being entirely to memory into a list but each block could be added to the graph instead